pavlospt/RoundedLetterView/README.md

 How To Use
 ==========

-Will upload to Maven soon!
+For the moment grab the RoundedLetterView.java and the .xml file from values folder and use them manually.
+Please be patient till i upload it to Maven :)

 Credits